wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [206]

-4 Now they were about equal in force; and the name of the vessel of Britain wag called L'Epervier, and the captain's name was Wales.
+4 Now they were about equal in force ; and the name of the vessel of Britain wag called L'Epervier, and the captain's name was Wales.

-5 And they sat the engines of destruction to work, and fought with great fury for the space of forty minutes;
+5 And they sat the engines of destruction to work, and fought with great fury for the space of forty minutes ;

 6 When the mariners of Columbia overcame the servants of the king, and the vessel of Britain struck her red-cross to the ship of Warrington.